Lessons in Quality:

 UXD (user experience design) POV:

-1940s: WWII: Perfect performance by U.S. military is critical!
+1940s: WWII: Perfect performance by U.S. military is Essential!
 However,

 Pilots were crashing new aircraft at alarming rates.
-Some people suggested technology had become too advanced for humans to handle.
+Some were suggesting technology had become too advanced for humans.
 The Air Force ran a massive study.
 The shocking truth they discovered:

 The cockpit, designed for the “average” pilot,